Rubicsoft/prank2an/README.md

 Just type `make` in the command line and the repository will compile and generate the binary in the `Build/` directory.

+### Does this program contain virus?

+There is no virus in this program and it won't harm your computer anyway.
+It's just a rendering framework (using [raylib](https://www.raylib.com/)).
+I made this program in Windows laptop and my laptop is still running good.
+In some cases, Windows Defender can sometimes consider this program as a virus and automatically delete it.

+**TIPS** : Add this repository folder path to the Windows Defender exclusion settings if considered as a virus

+I'm not a hackerman though, so I have no idea about it 🗿

 ## Follow me, if u bored

 <a href="https://x.com/reymo_je"><img src="https://upload.wikimedia.org/wikipedia/commons/c/ce/X_logo_2023.svg" width="32" height="32" alt="X"/></a>